s-m-sys/mix_with_SAPs/README.md

 **Following explains the procedure to run the Training of the agent and data saved during the training**

-Code for training an RL agent - PYTHON_C_MIXING_v1.ipynb
+Code for training an RL agent - PYTHON_C_MIXING_v1.ipynb - run the entire code in jupyter notebook all at once.

 The initial position of particles is in 'ini_state_q1.csv' : column wise data - x position, y position, particle radius and particle type